Reviews You Can Rely On

 Credit: Elizabeth Paashaus

 Are you on the hunt for the best backpacking chair?
-Over a decade, we've tested close to 30 different models, with the top 14 in our current review.
-We evaluated each seat on its comfort first and foremost, identifying crucial elements of each product's performance.
-We looked at the stability of each chair on a variety of surfaces, and we set up and packed away each one over and over to assess ease of use.
+We've tested more than 40 different models over the past 10 years.
+In this review, we compare 19 of the best backpacking chairs available today.
+We evaluate each seat on its comfort, identifying crucial elements of each product's performance.
+We look at the stability of each chair on a variety of surfaces, and we set up and packed away each one over and over to assess ease of use.
 Whether you're heading deep into the backcountry or around the block to the park, we've got the perfect chair for you, so take a seat and read on.

-Backpacking chairs are great for keeping the weight low, but a cushier camping chair can fit the bill if you're not straying far from the car.
-Whatever you need for your camping or backpacking excursions, from a low-weight backpacking tent to the best hiking boots, our reviews can help you get ready for the upcoming adventure.
+Backpacking chairs are great for keeping the weight low, but we've also tested comfy camping chairs if you're not straying far from the car.
+Whatever you need for your camping or backpacking excursions, from a lightweight top-ranked backpacking tent to a great pair of hiking boots, our reviews can help you get ready for the upcoming adventure.

 Compare at 2 sellers